The Latest: Hawaii volcano could have explosive eruption

 The U.S. Geological Survey said Wednesday the risk will rise if the lava drops below the groundwater level beneath the summit's caldera or craterlike basin.
 That's because an influx of water inside could cause steam-driven explosions.

-The agency the volcano may eject blocks up to two yards (meters) in diameter a little less than a mile (kilometer) away.
+The agency says the volcano may eject blocks up to two yards (meters) in diameter a little less than a mile (a kilometer) away.

 It may also send pebbles shooting into the air several miles (kilometers) away.